Isleward-Addon-Dev-Group/Pixel-doll-ui/readme.md

 3. Open your inventory

 ## Advanced filter options
-Level input field allows you use few operators for better seraching
+Level input field allows you use few operators for better seraching.
+Separator is always and only space `' '`.
 * `- 10` displays items with level below given level
 * `+ 10` displays items with level above given level
 * `!
 10` hide items with given level